MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 - Monotonic Concession Protocol:
   - Negotiation proceeds in rounds $u$ where $u \geq 0 $

-  - On the first round:
+  - Procedure:
-    - Both agents **simultaneously** propose a deal from the negotiation set
+    - On round 1, Both agents simultaneously propose a deal from the negotiation set
     - Agreement is reached if one agent finds that the deal proposed by the other is at least as good or better than its proposal
     - If no agreement is reached, then negotiation proceeds to another round of simultaneous proposals

-  - In round $u + 1$:
-    - Each agent either **concedes** by making a proposal that is better for the other agent than its previous offer, or wait
-    - No agent is allowed to make a proposal that is less preferred by the other agent than the deal it proposed at time $u$
+    - In round $u + 1$, no agent is allowed to make a proposal that is less preferred by the other agent than the deal it proposed at time $u$.
+    - If neither agent makes a concession in some round $u>0$, then negotiation terminates with the conflict deal

   - negotiation is guaranteed to end after a finite number of rounds

 - Zeuthen strategy: determine **who** should concede and **how much** in each round, in **Nash Equilibrium**

   - Key idea: evaluate an agent’s **willingness to risk conflict**